Arithmetic Levi-Civita connection

-\begin{remark} The Frobenius lifts $\phi_1^{G'},\phi_2^{G'}$ attached to the Levi-Civit\`{a} connection on $G'$ attached to $(q_1,q_2)$ do not commute in general; this will be seen when we discuss curvature, cf. Remark \ref{tutti fruti}.
-Also note that assertion 3 in Theorem \ref{mock} intutively says that the Levi-Civit\`{a} connection on $G'$, induced from that on $G$, does not induce, in its turn, a connection on any connected proper subgroup of $G'$; this can be viewed as an ``irreducibility" (or a ``transitivity") statement. \end{remark}
+\begin{remark} The Frobenius lifts $\phi_1^{G'},\phi_2^{G'}$ attached to the Levi-Civita connection on $G'$ attached to $(q_1,q_2)$ do not commute in general; this will be seen when we discuss curvature, cf. Remark \ref{tutti fruti}.
+Also note that assertion 3 in Theorem \ref{mock} intutively says that the Levi-Civita connection on $G'$, induced from that on $G$, does not induce, in its turn, a connection on any connected proper subgroup of $G'$; this can be viewed as an ``irreducibility" (or a ``transitivity") statement. \end{remark}

 The objects in Theorem \ref{mock} can be described explicitly.
 Indeed assume the situation and notation in that Proposition and let $(\phi_1^{G'},\phi^{G'}_2)$ be the corresponding Frobenius lifts on $\widehat{G'}$.
 Let